lephare-photoz/lephare/docs/getting_started.rst

 Getting Started
 ---------------

 Installation
 ============
-Lephare can be installed with pip:
+The simplest way to install LePHARE is with pip:

 .. code-block:: bash